Los Angeles Chapter — California Association of Marriage and Family Therapists

 Sometimes people ask if you have a “lower” fee or if you will “lower” the fee or even, “What’s your lowest fee?”
 Some better alternative words and phrases are an “adjusted” fee or “special pricing” or “professional courtesy” pricing or even “college student, unemployed, etc.” pricing.

+It’s important for mental health professionals as a profession to not train people to expect us to always reduce, discount, lower or charge the lowest fees just because a client wants but doesn’t actually need an adjusted fee.
 It’s important that therapists, as a profession, maintain a reputation for being paid well for the good work they do—work that’s worth every dollar they’re paid.
 It’s not a good thing for therapists to be known for charging the lowest rates in town to anyone who asks even when they don’t need a price adjustment.

-When talking numbers around the amounts you charge for your services, most therapists find it’s better received to refer to pricing, prices, and rates, as a “price range” instead of a “fee scale.”
+4. Fee Scale—Prices, Pricing, Rates, Fee Range When talking numbers around the amounts you charge for your services, most therapists find it’s better received to refer to pricing, prices, and rates, as a “price range” instead of a “fee scale.”
 Using the term “price range” is associated with “a range of services and pricing.”
 People seem to understand that concept easily.
 “A price range” connotes choices and options whereas “fee scale” suggests some type of ranking or judgement.

 That’s enough for today about money matters and getting paid.
-Try a few of these out and see what happens
+Try a few of these out and see what happens.

 Previously published in LA-CAMFT’s November 2019 Voices.